 The Commissioner will set aside an amount for MRP each year, which is deemed to be both prudent and affordable.
 This will be after considering statutory requirements and relevant guidance from the DCLG.
-Repayments included in annual PFI or finance leases are applied as MRP.

 2.4 Core funds and expected investment balances